 Made from ceramic or clay, these styles of roof covering are inherently heavy, weighing 6 pounds per square foot.
 This requires a specially reinforced roofing structure.
-Ceramic tiles can provide Spanish tile look and can last anywhere from 20 to 50 years depending on the quality of the materials.
+Ceramic tiles can provide Spanish tile look and can last anywhere from 50 to 100 years depending on the quality of materials and installation.

 Natural slate is a pristine and long lasting roofing material that conveys durability and style.
 Slate roofs have been used throughout the world for hundreds of years.
 Slate tiles vary in thickness and can last anywhere from 50 to 120 years.
 Slate tile is notoriously heavy weighing nearly 8 pounds per square foot.
 A slate roof requires a special roof frame reinforcement.
 Slate roofs are very expensive, but they are made from a natural stone, and can last for a lifetime of the building.